+Do not store in direct sunlight.
 Store between 2 and 8 deg C.

-Conditions for safe storage, including any incompatibilities

-Suitable container ▶ DO NOT repack.
+Conditions for safe storage, including any incompatibilities Suitable container ▶ DO NOT repack.
 Use containers supplied by manufacturer only.
-Storage incompatibility Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous Avoid storage with reducing agents.
-Avoid strong acids, bases.
+Storage incompatibility ► Avoid strong bases.

 SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION